Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002106348055)

 Please Note: The Lock can only be unlocked with the Apple Watch within Bluetooth range.
-Even if the lock's cloud service is enabled, the Lock cannot be remotely controlled by the Apple Watch.
+Even if the lock's Third-party Service is enabled, the Lock cannot be remotely controlled by the Apple Watch.
 Please note that this is not possible.

 ※Related Posts: